 European honey bees have become a vital part of our agriculture and we are concerned with their ever-increasing host of problems due to stress, pests, diseases, and habitat changes.
-While the Save the Bees campaign searches for answers, Crown Bees is optimistic and offers an easy solution: gardeners can raise hole-nesting bees to help relieve the honey bee.
+Crown Bees is optimistic and offers an easy solution: gardeners can raise hole-nesting bees to help relieve the honey bee.

 Most people are surprised to learn that the world is home to a huge diversity of bees: over 21,000 species!

 - Only 7-12 bee species are honey bees (Apis mellifera).